Saint Charles Preparatory School: Academics

 St. Charles graduation requirements include: 4 years of religion class, English, foreign language (1 year of Latin required (Note: In the past, dating to when St. Charles was a seminary, four years of Latin were required.
 This was eventually reduced to two years, and, in the 2020s, to the current one year requirement.)), mathematics, and science; 3 years of social studies; and 1 year of fine arts, health, physical education.
-Some of the AP classes that are offered to juniors and seniors are AP Latin, Biology, Physics, Chemistry, English, Calculus, US and World History.
+Some of the AP classes that are offered to juniors and seniors are AP Latin, Biology, Physics, Chemistry, English, Calculus, US History, and World History.
 For the 2019–2020 year, Saint Charles will add Computer Science Principles and Government.

 In 2005, the State of Ohio implemented the new Ohio Graduation Test (OGT) and Saint Charles Preparatory was one of three schools in Central Ohio to have every sophomore pass every section.
 (The statewide public school pass rate was 64%.)

 Theatre

+The theatre building at St. Charles in 1943.

 Since St. Charles is an all-male school, the theatre department has had to use different methods to incorporate the female roles of plays and musicals.
 Both prep school and seminary students performed the first plays at St. Charles in 1929 under the direction of Monsignor Joseph A. Cousins.
 Female roles were played by male students dressing up as women until 1971.
 It was then that Mrs. Teresa McLean (the school's biology teacher) became the first woman to perform in a St. Charles play.
 The next year, female students from St. Joseph Academy and Bishop Watterson High School played female parts in a production.
 Ever since then, female roles for plays have been filled by open auditions from women at other Central Ohio schools.
-The current theater director is Mr. R. Douglas Montgomery.